Never too Old: Play Guitar and Reclaim Your Musical Joy

 Q: What if I feel like I’m “too old” or “too rusty” to play again?

 A: Age and rust don’t cancel your musician‑identity they reshape it.
-You’re not starting over, you’re adapting.
+You’re not starting over, you’re finding a better way to ensure you can continue to play comfortably and respect your age.
 By working with your body, mind and instrument together, you can play with more freedom and less pressure than you ever did.

 - Bugos, J. A., Perlstein, W. M., McCrae, C. S., Brophy, T. S., & Bedenbaugh, P. H. (2007).
 Individualized piano instruction enhances executive functioning and working memory in older adults.
 Aging & Mental Health, 11(4), 464–471. https://doi.org/10.1080/13607860601086504